Pabgon0/gamedb-cli-gem-project/README.md

 ## Usage

-Type  $ gamedb and follow the prompts.
+Type  $ ruby gamedb and follow the prompts.

 ## Development